ctrlaltdev/resume/README.md

 # RESUME

-This is an electron app that allows me to customize a resume and generate its PDF version easily.
+This is an electron app that allows you to create and customize a resume and export it in PDF easily.

-At last, no design software required to customize resumes and cover letters.
+At last, no design software required to customize resumes.

 ## Requirements